-This MUST contain at least the Keepalive option and MAY contain one or more Reachability options.
+This MAY contain one or more SHIM6 options.
 The inclusion of the latter options is not necessary, however, as there are currently no defined options that are useful in a Keepalive message.
 These options are provided only for future extensibility reasons.